0%

 export default App;

-• Clean up gen-ai-job-app/frontend/src/index.css: For a minimal starting point, consider removing default styling or applying basic global styles:
+• Clean up gen-ai-job-app/frontend/src/index.css: For a minimal starting point, just ditch the default styling or apply some basic global styles.
+No need for bloat.

 /* gen-ai-job-app/frontend/src/index.css */